What on earth have I been doing.

-Photographing Pheasants is a hard enough challenge in its self, but to photograph a Cock Bird during its call with its wings beating wildly in the air and at an incredible speed is a different challenge all together.
-I have many photos from over the years but still none that I consider THE definitive photo, the quest continues.
+Photographing Pheasants is a hard enough challenge in its self, but to photograph a Cock Bird during its call with its wings beating wildly in the air and at an incredible speed is a different challenge altogether.
+I have many photos from over the years but still, none that I consider THE definitive photo, the quest continues.

 We managed to find a Cock Bird on sentry duty and settled down to keep and eye on him as he patrolled his territory hoping that he would issue his challenge where we could photograph him.

 15 minutes later he had positioned himself for his call and clickerty click, click went the 1DX.